 As a culmination of the opinions, ideas and passions of young New Zealanders, the Youth Declaration is sent to Members of Parliament, local government bodies, NGOs, businesses, sponsors and other decision makers.

-In 2018, the conference will focus on empowering rangatahi to be active citizens in their communities by giving them the tools and confidence to do so.
-Participants will not only explore the challenges Aotearoa faces and create solutions, they will also gain new understandings of what it means to be a young person in Aotearoa.
-Workshops will explore identity, privilege, oppression, civic processes and tikanga principles.
+In 2018, the conference focused on empowering rangatahi to be active citizens in their communities by giving them the tools and confidence to do so.
+Participants not only explored the challenges Aotearoa faces and create solutions, they also gained new understandings of what it means to be a young person in Aotearoa.
+Workshops explored identity, privilege, oppression, civic processes and tikanga principles.

-By using the Declaration as a tool, young New Zealanders will be shown how to engage with their elected representatives, make submissions and foster change in their communities.
+By using the Declaration as a tool, young New Zealanders are shown how to engage with their elected representatives, make submissions and foster change in their communities.